codio/site/source/docs/tuts/author/assessments-fitb.html.md

 [IMAGE]

 ## Assessment definition
-Setting up a Code Test within the Guide editor is very simple.
+Setting up a Fill in the Blank assessment within the Guide editor is very simple.
 As you can see from the screenshot below, you should specify the following details

 - **Name** is a short name that describes the assessment.
 This name will appear in teacher dashboards, so naming it clearly is important so teachers can see precisely which challenges are successfully met (or not) by students.
 In many cases, you do not want to see this text appear within the challenge text the student sees.
 To supress this text, flip the switch next to the name field.
 - The **Show Possible Values** switch determines whether the question is text based (the slider is gray and in the left position) or drop-down based (the slider is blue and in the right position).
 The setup is explained below under the 'Question Setup' header.